VitorPatrezze/hotelservice/README.md

 ## Improvements to be made
 Here's a list of improvements to be made in the project:
+ - Unit and component tests, this would be the top priority
  - More filters to query items such as state, price, rating, availability and reputation.
  - Receipt table to keep booking receipts.
  - Endpoints to cancel accommodation bookings.